pyOpenSci/software-peer-review/software-peer-review-guide/author-guide.md

 **Before you consider submitting to us please consider the following:**

 1. Please be sure that you have time to devote to making changes to your package.
-You may get feedback from an editor and two reviewers.
+During review, you would get feedback from an editor and two reviewers.
 Changes could take time.
 Please consider this before submitting to us.
 You can read more about the timeline to make changes in our [peer review policies page](../about-peer-review/policies-guidelines).
 2. Peer review is lead by a diverse group of volunteer editors and reviewers.
 Please be considerate when engaging with everyone online.